Pathways for All - Kent 16 to 19 Review

 The principal recommendations identify strategies to address the challenges faced.
-Subject to the agreement of the sector, a Strategic Board will be set up to drive forward the development of 16 to 19 provision in the county.
-We will also look to facilitate more local collaborations across the county to ensure that local offers meet the needs of all students at district level.
+A Strategic Board has been set up to drive forward the development of 16 to 19 provision in the county.
+We are also looking to facilitate more local collaborations across the county to ensure that local offers meet the needs of all students at district level.

 Throughout the fieldwork, examples of relevant practice were identified that show how parts of the county are already responding to various issues raised by the Review.
 The current list of Relevant Practice (PDF, 469.2 KB), linked to the relevant Review recommendations, has been published.

 The Review team are eager to build on what is there and would encourage providers to develop and share strong relevant practice which responds to the findings and recommendations in the Review Report.
 If you feel you have relevant practice to share, please use this form to share it with the team.